By Eddie Ponce - Compliance and Crypto Industry Expert

 KYC and CIP requirements are at the center of anti-money laundering (AML) regulations that govern financial services firms.
 That’s because people running money laundering rings are adept at stealing identities or even creating synthetic identities from a hodgepodge of sources like stolen, made-up info and information purchased on the dark web.
 Criminals use ever-successful approaches like phishing and spoofing to acquire the PII needed to mimic someone’s identity.

-Complicating matters is the fact that fraudsters are becoming ever-more sophisticated in their methods of illicit activity.
+Complicating matters for the KYC process is the fact that fraudsters are becoming ever-more sophisticated in their methods of illicit activity.
 Just recently, for example, a fraudster imitated Apple to obtain the passcode to someone’s crypto wallet.
 What’s worse is that modern criminals also understand how to take advantage of people at their most vulnerable, which can be seen with phone calls mimicking the IRS then asking for back taxes advising people of missed payments.
 Criminals know exactly what buttons to press to extract personal information from even the most savvy among us.

 Crypto users are of course no different and are just as prone to falling for these varied phishing and spoofing scams.
 Increasing the risk is the fact that many people — including nearly half of US and UK residents surveyed in this cyberthreat awareness study — are ignorant of their personal risk of cybercrime.
 This lack of awareness makes crypto exchange and other digital platform users even more appealing targets for financial criminals.